|Contact 07806 714006 or mail firstname.lastname@example.org|

 If you are looking for someone to talk to your group, give Rob a call on or email using the contact details below his picture.
 He can even come and give a talk in your own home!

-Rob is also a member of London Historians and the London Topographical Society
+Rob is also a member of London Historians, London Topographical Society, The Battlefield Trust and St Albans Civic Society